Frequently Asked Questions

 The I3 study uses a patient de-identification system in which all the answers of a questionnaire is associated with a number rather than a name.
-Your data will only be recognized by a number, so your answers are safe.
+Your data will only be recognized by a number, so all patient information is confidential.

 What will be done to my samples?

-Your samples will be put into a bio bank which is completely de-identified, which means that the samples will not be able to be traced back to you by name.
+Your samples will be put into a de-identified biobank, which means that the samples will not be able to be traced back to you by name.
 The samples will then be analyzed and compared to draw conclusions on inflammatory bowel disease.
-Different allergens will be tested on the samples to see how they will react.
+Different allergens will be tested on the samples to see how they react.